 For the size of the city, public transportation in Antioch is quite heavily used.
 Mostly, people who use it for their daily commute are taking the subway.
 For Antioch, the benefits are reduced air pollution and congestion on the highways.

-The education level of Antioch citizens is a little higher than the average for US cities and towns: 21.36% of adults in Antioch have at least a bachelor's degree.
+The citizens of Antioch are slightly better educated than the national average of 21.84% for all cities and towns, with 21.12% of adults in Antioch having a bachelor's degree or advanced degree.

 The per capita income in Antioch in 2018 was $30,526, which is middle income relative to California, and upper middle income relative to the rest of the US.
 This equates to an annual income of $122,104 for a family of four.
 However, Antioch contains both very wealthy and poor people as well.

 Antioch is an extremely ethnically-diverse city.
 The people who call Antioch home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Antioch, accounting for 32.78% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Antioch, accounting for 34.54% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Antioch residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Antioch include Irish, Italian, English, and French .
+Important ancestries of people in Antioch include German, Irish, Italian, English, and European.

 The most common language spoken in Antioch is English.
 Other important languages spoken here include Spanish and Tagalog.